esr360/Kayzen-GS/README.md

 }
 ```

-Note that the **first-child** in a row of normal columns has its `margin-left` removed (this is *not* the case for [Flow Columns](#flow-columns-1)).
+Note that the **first-child** in a row of normal columns has its `margin-left` removed (this is *not* the case for [Flow Columns](#flow-columns-2)).

 ##### Column Types

-All the column types from the default grid system are also available to use in your semantic framework.
+All the column types from the default grid system are also available to use in your semantic grid system.

 ###### Flow Columns